The Ultimate QR Code Guide: Everything You Need to Know

 Quiet Zone: The white border around the code that separates it from surrounding elements.

-One of QR codes' most impressive features is their built-in error correction capability.
+One of the most useful features of QR codes is their built-in error correction.
 Using Reed-Solomon error correction codes, QR codes can still be read even when partially damaged:

 • Level L: 7% of codewords can be restored